R0oo0zbe/Synthetic-Spectrum-Generation-with-a-Dense-VAE/README.md

 The DRIAMS dataset is not distributed with this repository.
-(you can download it here:  https://datadryad.org/dataset/doi:10.5061/dryad.bzkh1899q ) Download DRIAMS-B separately and preserve the original structure:
+(you can download it here:  https://datadryad.org/dataset/doi:10.5061/dryad.bzkh1899q ) Download DRIAMS-B separately and preserve the original structure then put it in scripts folder:

 ```text
 DRIAMS-B/